Coresets from Trajectories: Selecting Data via Correlation of Loss Differences: Acknowledgements

 \section{Acknowledgements}

 This work was supported in part by the Center for the Co-Design of Cognitive Systems (CoCoSys), a DARPA-sponsored JUMP 2.0 center, the Semiconductor Research Corporation (SRC), the National Science Foundation, and Collins Aerospace.
-We are also thankful to Efstathia Soufleri, Amitangshu Mukherjee, Utkarsh Saxena, and Sakshi Choudhary for their helpful discussions and feedback.
+We are also thankful to Efstathia Soufleri, Akshita Gupta, Utkarsh Saxena, Amitangshu Mukherjee, and Sakshi Choudhary for their helpful discussions and feedback.